Caricatures (Donald Byrd album)

 Caricatures is an album by American trumpeter Donald Byrd recorded and released on the Blue Note label in 1976.
-It was Byrd's final album for the label and his fifth straight release produced by Larry Mizell.
+It was Byrd's final album for the label and his fifth straight release produced by the Mizell Brothers.

 Reception

 The AllMusic review by Rob Theakston awarded the album 3 stars and stated "Caricatures serves its primary purpose of being a jazz fusion record to make both people dance and purists wince at the notion that jazz can fuse with other elements and achieve success".